Frigidaire Refrigerator Is Noisy

-Have you noticed strange sounds coming from your normally whisper quiet Frigidaire refrigerator lately?
-Follow these three troubleshooting steps to help you isolate the problem so you can fix or replace the defective part or parts and make your refrigerator run quietly again.
+If you have noticed your Frigidaire refrigerators noisy.
+Follow these three troubleshooting steps to help you locate the problem so you can fix or replace the defective part or parts and make your refrigerator run quietly again.

 WARNING – If you are attempting to repair any refrigerator yourself, be aware that you are working with potentially dangerous electrical currents that can cause serious bodily injury or death.
 Always remove the electrical power source from the appliance before you ever begin working on it.
 If you are attempting to repair any household gas appliances yourself, always be sure to turn off the gas that is designated to the appliance before you ever begin to repair it.
 Be aware that refrigerators have extremely sharp edges and moving parts that can cause serious bodily injury or death.
 Be aware that there are many other dangers and precautions involved with a refrigerator repair besides those listed above.
 We strongly suggest that you please read our DISCLAIMER before any further actions are taken or proceeding any further.
 Think safety first!

 The evaporator fan motor is located inside the back wall of the freezer compartment on a refrigerator.
 If you notice that the noise gets louder when you open either the freezer or the refrigerator door, this is usually due to an issue with the evaporator fan motor.
 You will need to inspect the evaporator motor and fan to determine if the issue is with the motor, the fan blades or both.
 Perhaps the blades on the fan are just hitting some sort of debris or an obstruction that will need to be removed to solve the issue or the motor could be on its last leg and making squealing or chirping noises, a sure indication the motor is worn out and will need to be replaced.